Controlling Gradation with Contemporary Materials and Techniques

 the development technique itself.
 Mortensen scorned what he called the “props and crutches...known as ‘intensifiers’ and ‘reducers.’ ...a good negative cannot be produced by intensification or

-photographer who seems to understand this well is David Kachel.
-He emphasizes what he calls the subject's "key contrast core" which he says "is usually the area of greatest visual interest."
+One contemporary photographer who seems to understand this well is David Kachel.
+He emphasizes what he calls the subject's "key contrast core" which he says "is usually the area of greatest visual

+interest."
 However, Kachel believes that contemporary films are not inherently suited to increasing local contrast.
-He recommends manipulating film development only to decrease local contrast and manipulating paper development to increase
+He recommends manipulating film development only to decrease local contrast and manipulating paper

-bleached prior to development and that such bleaching has the opposite effect to bleaching developed images.
-The greatest reduction will be achieved in the area of film or paper that has received the greatest amount of
+images can be bleached prior to development and that such bleaching has the opposite effect to bleaching developed images.
+The greatest reduction will be achieved in the area of film or paper that has received the

-exposure.
+greatest amount of exposure.
 With film, it is the highlights that will be reduced by pre-bleaching, whereas with paper the shadows will be reduced.
-Latent image bleaching provides a new level of control for creative photographers.
+Latent image bleaching provides a new level of control for creative

-minute of agitation at the beginning of a one to one-and-one-half hour development time.
+giving only one minute of agitation at the beginning of a one to one-and-one-half hour development time.
 We are indebted to an article by Patrick Dignan for information on this technique.
-Dignan recommends using the FX-2 metol/glycin
+Dignan recommends using the FX-2

 for more information on stand development with contemporary developers.